TheNachi/RickAndMortyCharacters/README.md

 2. Add more detailed character information and possibly episode lists.
 3. Implement search functionality to find specific characters.
 4. Enhance UI/UX with animations and transitions.
-5. Add unit and UI tests for better code coverage.

 ## Feedback and Contributions